Dos and dont's of handling disclosures

 Remember you can report anything that is making you feel concerned without needing to identify the type of abuse or harm that is taking place.
 You just need to explain what you have seen or heard that is worrying you.

-If you would like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please read through this document.
+If you would like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please visit the NSPCC website.